cs224/bomberman_rl/agent_code/agent_010_shred/README.md

 # agent_010_shred

+## Set-up

+Use the scripts in the `conda_environment` folder to install and/or update the necessary packages:

+    ./create.sh

+The created conda environment is called `bomberman_rl` and can be activated via:

+    conda activate bomberman_rl

+## Basic idea

 The basic idea behind this agent is that the complexity of a 15x15 bomberman game field should be comparable to the complexity of 28x28 [MNIST](https://en.wikipedia.org/wiki/MNIST_database) data-set.
 A good CNN that solves this problem is given here: [mnist-competition](https://github.com/kkweon/mnist-competition), which was the winning model in the [how-far-can-we-go-with-MNIST](https://github.com/hwalsuklee/how-far-can-we-go-with-MNIST) competition.
 I oriented myself along the simplest of them all, the vgg5 net, because there is anyway a lot of variance in predicting the quality of a move, e.g. you cannot expect too much accuracy in predicting the outcome of moves.

 The input data to the agent_010_shred model consists of: